Calculate Monthly Savings with our Auto Loan Refinance Calculator

 A: A lower APR doesn’t always mean a better deal.
 You must account for administrative fees, title transfer costs, and early payoff penalties.
 The Auto Loan Refinance Calculator factors these into your Breakeven Analysis.
 If it takes 14 months to “break even” on the fees, but you plan to sell the car in 12 months, the refinance is mathematically unsound.

 Ready to test your specific numbers?
-Enter your loan details in the calculator at the top of the page and get a downloadable amortization table.
+Enter your loan details in the Auto Loan Refinance Calculator at the top of the page and get a downloadable amortization table.